Written by Dr.M.D.Mazumdar, MD

 Menopause occurs when the ovaries cease to function.
 So a woman who has had a hysterectomy (removal of the uterus) may not be menopausal although she will not get regular periods.
 But a woman who has had her ovaries removed will go into surgical menopause even with an intact uterus.

 It may sometimes be associated with excessive and prolonged bleeding due to the hormonal imbalances at this time.
-If excessive bleeding does occur, it should be thoroughly investigated to rule out some disease process.
+If excessive bleeding does occur, it should be thoroughly investigated to rule out conditions like endometrial hyperplasia.